ken1882/sages_handbook/genso_encyclopedia/ran_yakumo.md

 - ***Kingdom-Toppling Presence:***
 The legendary nine-tailed foxes are known for their enchanting beauty and cunning intelligence, capable of influencing creatures and altering the fate of nations.
 Ran embodies this myth, possessing an allure and persuasive power that can sway the hearts and minds of others on a grand scale.
 As an action, she can choose one effect from below:
     - ***Alluring Aura:*** Ran exudes an enchanting aura that captivates those around her.
 Gaining advantage on all Charisma checks when interacting with creatures.
 Male humanoids within 15 ft. must take a Wisdom saving throw (DC=8 + her proficiency bonus + her Charisma modifier) or be charmed immediately for an hour.
-Charmed creature may make a Wisdom saving throw once every minute and whenever you deal damage to it.
-On a success, the charm effect ends.
+Charmed creature may make a Wisdom saving throw once every minute to end the charm effect.
 Ran can use this ability 5 times before a long rest.
     - ***Charm of the Nine Tails:*** Ran can employ her mystical charm to bend others to her will.
 The effect is equivalent to a mass suggestion spell casted at 7th-level but without expending a spell slot or requiring components.
 The spell save DC is 8 + her proficiency bonus + her Charisma modifier.
 Targets charmed by this ability are unaware they were charmed after the effect ends.
 She regains the ability to use this feature in this way after finishing a short or long rest.
     - ***Enchanting Majesty:*** The sheer force of Ran's presence can overwhelm the senses of those who oppose her.
 She forces all creatures of her choice within a 60-foot radius who can sense her presence to make a Wisdom saving throw against her spell save DC, or becomes charmed or frightened (Ran's choice) for 1 minute.
 Target may reroll the save at the end of each of its rounds, ending the effect on a success.
 She can use this feature three times, regaining all uses after a long rest.